Sheets like metal - Dylan tries hand at welding in new art venture

 The imposing metal works, made over three years by welding together items such as wrenches, a meat grinder, a rollerskate and other scrap metal, appears chaotic at first glance.

-But the works, priced from 35,000 pounds ($56,000), were described by the gallery as a statement on a bygone era of manufacturing in Dylan's hometown of Hibbing in Minnesota that is home to the world's largest open-pit iron ore mine.
+But the works, priced from 35,000 pounds, were described by the gallery as a statement on a bygone era of manufacturing in Dylan's hometown of Hibbing in Minnesota that is home to the world's largest open-pit iron ore mine.

 "I was born and raised in iron ore country - where you could breathe it and smell it every day.
 And I've always worked with it in one form of another," Dylan, 72, said in a statement.